-(5) "Energy Conservation Standards" shall mean standards for
+(5) "Energy Conservation Standards" shall mean standards for the efficient use of energy for space and water heating in a dwelling.
+Energy conservation standards address weatherization of existing dwellings.

 (6) "Resident" shall mean the owner or tenant occupying a dwelling as their principal residence.